GustavFluur/PP1_Business-Website/docs/README.md

 - The company Stockholm Business Enhancement is located in the Swedish capital and therefore it requires an image that not only represents only the company.

-- It gives a potential client to become intrigued and leads for a visit the office.
+- It gives a potential client to become intrigued and leads to a visit to the office.

 ![Last Service Image](/docs/images/last-image-service.png)

 # Contact Logo

-- Last logo image and it creates an orientation for the user where you are as it being displayed on the page.
+- Last logo image and it creates an orientation for the user where you are as it is displayed on the page.

-- The user are able to see what pages it can return back to and assit them by clearly shown on the right hand corner.
+- The user is able to see what the previous pages are which makes it easy to return back to and assist them by clearly visible on the right-hand corner.

 ![Contact logo](/docs/images/contact-logo.png)

 # Sign Up Form & Contact Details

-- Within this image it represents two sections and also the previous mentioned footer.
+- Within this image, it represents two sections and also the previous mentioned footer.

 - The signup form has a call-to-action message and a sense of convincing one as well by making the user interested to sign up themselves to the website.

+- It's easy to sign up all the details within the sign up form thanks to the interactive elements and also by clicking on the submit button it turns green (with the signing symbol beside it) -  This change of content intrigues the user and find it appealing for contacting the company.

 - Likewise, they are clear details about the contact information.
 It's a substitute for potential customers who tend to contact businesses traditionally but is also suitable for organizations targeting approach to reach all industries.

-- As is it easily to get hold of a company and not only digital it give a sincere impression and tendency to contact the company easily.
+- As is it easier to get hold of a company and not only digital it gives a sincere impression and tendency to contact the company easily.

 ![Sign Up Form & Contact Details](/docs/images/signup-contact.details.png)